FAQ

 Do retainers need to be worn after braces?

 Teeth move throughout life whether you have worn braces or not.
 It is part of the natural aging process.
-This is why retainer wear is recommended indefinitely to maintain orthodontic results over your lifetime.
+This is why retainer wear is recommended indefinitely to maintain orthodontic results over your lifetime and why we use lower-bonded retainers extensively.

-For some patients, permanent retainers are attached to the back of lower teeth to keep them in place.
-This requires special hygiene procedures and regular recalls to the family dentist.
+For most patients, permanent retainers are attached to the back of lower teeth to keep them in place.

 Can braces or orthodontic treatment treat or cause TMJ problems?

-Scientific literature has documented that there is not a direct link between orthodontic treatment or occlusion and TMJ.
-Problems with TMJ can be present or absent in the presence of all types of good and bad bites.
+Scientific literature has documented that there is not a direct link between orthodontic treatment or occlusion and TMD.
+Problems with TMD can be present or absent in the presence of all types of good and bad bites.

 Health Impact